DigitalExpart/PAKtIQ/QUICK_BACKEND_SUMMARY.md

 **You can now:**
 - ✅ Create accounts
-- ✅ Create and track Pakts
+- ✅ Create and track Resolves
 - ✅ Set milestones with auto-progress
 - ✅ Get push notifications
 - ✅ View real-time analytics